makrai/notes/verma20-hindi-summ.md

 # IV the preformance of different NLP tools in summarization

 * we have taken four techniques which were implemented for Indian text summ.
 To
-  * we [applied?] these methods for English language and compare the results.
+  * we [applied?] these methods for English language and compare the results
 * The considered techniques are
   * graph based technique for Hindi text summarization (Kumar+ 2015),
   * a hybrid model for Punjabi text summarization (Gupta and Kaur 2016),